First 30 days

 Week 3 — Controlled expansion

-Extend alone-time toward 1–2 hours
+Extend alone-time toward 1–2 hours if the camera shows settled behavior

 Introduce one new controlled environment